University of Colorado

 The University of Colorado (CU) is a system of public universities in Colorado.
-It consists of four institutions: the University of Colorado Boulder, the University of Colorado Colorado Springs, the University of Colorado Denver, and the University of Colorado Anschutz Medical Campus.
-It is governed by an elected nine-member board of regents.
+It consists of four institutions: the University of Colorado Boulder, the University of Colorado Colorado Springs, the University of Colorado Denver, and the University of Colorado Anschutz.
+It is governed by an elected nine-member board of regents and led by a system president, currently Todd Saliman.

 Campuses

 University of Colorado Boulder (CU Boulder)

 CU Boulder is the flagship university of the University of Colorado System in Boulder, Colorado.
 Founded in 1876, the university has more than 39,000 undergraduate and graduate students, making it the largest university in Colorado by enrollment.
 It offers more than 2,500 courses in more than 150 areas of study through its nine colleges and schools.
+Their athletic program is part of the Big XII Conference of NCAA Division I.

 University of Colorado Colorado Springs (UCCS)

 UCCS is the fastest growing of the three campuses with an undergraduate and graduate student population of about 12,000 students.
 It was established in 1965 and now offers 45 bachelor's, 22 master's, and five doctoral degree programs through its six colleges.
 The 520-acre campus is located in central Colorado Springs.
+Their athletic program is part of the Rocky Mountain Athletic Conference of NCAA Division II.